A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 These configurations are subdivided into three sections: near, mid, and far-field configurations.
 Each format specifically works in your particular room space requirement.
 To have the best audio system for small-scale space requirements, you should look for a near-field studio monitor.

-Those who preferred to buy a mid-field studio monitor for their professional audio monitoring system remember to place those speakers 3 to 4 meters away from the listener.
+Those who prefer to buy a mid-field studio monitor for their professional audio monitoring system remember to place those speakers 3 to 4 meters away from the listener.

 Typically, mid-range field studio monitors can be seen at the back of the room or built-in on the walls.
 The far-field studio monitors are recommended for music producers or video editors working on far-distanced sound to have an optimal sound result.